 Someone who is attracted physically and emotionally to more than one gender or sex but does not want to identify as bisexual because it is rooted in the idea of two genders (“bi”- sexuality meaning “two”).

 An umbrella term for a social/intellectual/political movement that seeks to encompass a broad range of sexual identities, behaviours and expressions.
 It is also a personal identity that has been “re-claimed” because queer has been historically used as a vicious insult.
-Sometimes it is used as a short form that includes lesbian, gay, bisexual, transsexual and transgendered people.
+Sometimes it is used as a short form that includes lesbian, gay, bisexual, transsexual and transgender people.

 Drag Queen/Drag King